dpriskorn/LexUse/README.md

-# rikslex
+# lexeme-usage-examples
-Scripts related to Wikidata and the Riksdagen API.
+Scripts used to find and add usage examples to Wikidata Lexemes.
 All scripts here are licensed under GPL-v3

-## examples-from-riksdagen.py
+## swedish.py
-Script used to semi-automatically import usage examples from the Riksdagen Open Data API to Wikidata Lexemes in swedish.
+Script used to semi-automatically import usage examples from the Riksdagen Open Data API (400.000 documents) and RAÄ K-samsök (10 mio. items).